What Is Tattoo Blowout and How To Deal With It? [Pro Guide]

 • Incorrectly selected paint.
 Yes, each pigment is used for a specific task.
 One is used for contouring, while the other is used for tousling.

 • Incorrect choice of the needle.
 The contour is beaten with needles of a certain diameter.
-Outwardly, they resemble needles, unlike their counterparts for stroking, which are something between a comb and a brush.
+Outwardly, they resemble needles, unlike their stroking counterparts, which are between a comb and a brush.
 Incorrect choice of the needle or the use of the wrong type will provoke trauma, and damage the layers of skin, because of which the pigment will not be able to fix and will spread.

 Tattoo causes